 Embarkation 02/08/2023 from 16:00 to 17:00

 The Greek capital city is located on the edge of the Saronic gulf, in the east of the country.
 It bears a plural name in reference to the first villages that surround the Acropolis.
 You will be enchanted by the rocky plateau presided by its monuments listed as UNESCO World Heritage.
 In the city below, you can visit some of the liveliest districts in Athens: Plaka, with its maze of colourful streets, and where, in the evenings the drifting aroma of moussaka and garlic prawns will tickle your taste buds.
 The National Archaeological museum and the Cycladic Art Museum are also some of the city’s key attractions and allow visitors to discover Athens’ cultural past.

 Famous for its white marble, the island of Paros is located in the Cyclades.
 Along the quays of Parikia, its main town, you’ll see Byzantine churches and neoclassical buildings.
 To make the most of the turquoise waters, you can stop over in Naoussa.
-This little fishing port is bounded by a very beautiful cove and offers more than one café to sit and unwind.
+This little fishing port is bounded by a very beautiful cove.

 This legendary Cyclades island of Delos stands just a few miles southwest of Mykonos.
 The ceremonial solemnity of this ancient holy sanctuary will not leave you indifferent.
 The sheer size and importance of this UNESCO World Heritage site which covers over half of the island is thrilling in itself.
 From the Stoa of Antigonos, the Terrace of the Lions, to the carved marble animal statues, you will make discovery after discovery, against a backdrop of the Aegean stretching to the horizon.
 The theatre steps on the hillside are a particularly good place from which to enjoy the expansive view.